On the justification of Koiter's model for generalised membrane shells of the "first kind'' confined in a half-space: The scaled three-dimensional problem for a family of generalised membrane shells

-Note that since $\Gamma^\varepsilon_+ \cup \Gamma^\varepsilon_{-}$ clearly contains the portion of the boundary of the three-dimensional elastic shell that engages contact with the obstacle, we have shown that the confinement condition considered in this paper implies the validity of the classical Signorini condition.
+Note that since $\Gamma^\varepsilon_+ \cup \Gamma^\varepsilon_{-}$ clearly contains the portion of the boundary of the three-dimensional elastic shell that engages contact with the obstacle, the confinement condition considered in this paper implies the validity of the classical Signorini condition.

-When one considers a family of linearly elastic \emph{generalised membrane shells} (not specifically of the first kind) whose thickness $2 \varepsilon$ approaches zero, a specific \emph{Korn's inequality in curvilinear coordinates} (cf., e.g., Theorem~4.1 of~\cite{CiaLodsMia1996} or Theorem~5.3-1 of~\cite{Ciarlet2000}) holds over the \emph{fixed} domain $\Omega = \omega \times (-1,1)$, according to the following theorem.
+When one considers a family of linearly elastic \emph{generalised membrane shells} (not necessarily of the first kind) whose thickness $2 \varepsilon$ approaches zero, a specific \emph{Korn's inequality in curvilinear coordinates} (cf., e.g., Theorem~4.1 of~\cite{CiaLodsMia1996} or Theorem~5.3-1 of~\cite{Ciarlet2000}) holds over the \emph{fixed} domain $\Omega = \omega \times (-1,1)$, according to the following theorem.
 That the constant $C_1$ that appears in this inequality is \emph{independent of} $\varepsilon > 0$ plays a key role in the asymptotic analysis of such a family (see part~(i) of the proof of Theorem~\ref{asymptotics}).
-A similar inequality of Korn's type was established by Kohn \& Vogelius~\cite{KV1985} in the case where the integration domain is $\Omega^\varepsilon$.
+A similar inequality of Korn's type was established by Kohn \& Vogelius~\cite{KV1985}.